OUR LATEST VIDEOS

 RELATED: Sleep in a Lighthouse and More Hudson Valley Family Resorts and Hotels

 One day might not be enough to explore all the interactive exhibits at The Strong National Museum of Play.
-Photo courtesy of the museum
+Photo by Jody Mercier

 3. Rochester, New York